biggis-project/biggis-docs/docs/architecture/stream-pipes/index.md

 This component enriches each message in the SenseBox measurements data stream with meta-data (location, OpenSenseMap-Id)

-## Raster data processing

-This is achieved throuh geotrellis library...
-TODO

 ### [RasterDataEndlessSource](https://github.com/biggis-project/biggisstreampipes-rasterdataendlesssource)

 This component generates an endless Kafka stream of rasterdata messages to easily test and debug other rasterdata